Note: There are no specific spoilers for this book, nor for either of the two preceding installments.

 Requiem is told in alternating points of view between Lena, who left her life in Portland for freedom in “The Wilds,” and Hana, Lena’s best friend, who did not leave.
 Both of them are paying the consequences for their choices in different, and painful ways.

 This book is quite full of action and excitement, and as the tension escalates to the denouement it reminded me a lot of the “Tonight” ensemble medley from “West Side Story,” with the inevitable showdown anticipated from competing perspectives of the various parties involved.
-Watch this video below and you will know exactly how the build-up to the end of the book seemed!
-[Yes, one of my favorite musicals ever!]

 I raced through to the ending, and I think other readers did too, which may be why there have been so many complaints about the story’s screeching halt.
 But I will talk about why I did not want to throw my book, below, in the Discussion section.